Madrid Could Host Champions League Final - City Mayor - UrduPoint

 The final last season between Liverpool and Tottenham was held at Atletico Madrid's Wanda Metropolitano while Real Madrid's Santiago Bernabeu hosted the 2010 decider between Inter Milan and Bayern Munich.

-"I know steps are being taken in this regard and on behalf of the city council, I want to show my total and absolute support for the Champions League final being held in Madrid," Madrid mayor Jose Luis Martinez-Almeida said on Monday night to Spanish television channel Trece.
+"I know steps are being taken in this regard and on behalf of the city council, I want to show my total and absolute support for the Champions League final being held in Madrid," mayor Jose Luis Martinez-Almeida told Spanish television channel Trece late on Monday.

-But overall there have been more than 27,000 deaths caused by coronavirus in the country.
+But overall there have been more than 27,000 deaths caused by COVID-19 in the country.

 "I think hosting an international event like the Champions League final is very important but especially in these circumstances," Almeida added.

+The BBC in Britain reported on Tuesday Lisbon is favourite to host an eight-team Champions League knockout tournament in August, pending UEFA approval.

+Neither of the city's two teams -- Benfica and Sporting Lisbon -- are in the competition and both of their grounds are capable of hosting top level matches, while most virus restrictions will be removed this month.

-Domestic leagues like La Liga in Spain and the Premier League in England are due to finish in July, allowing the possibility for European competitions to resume in August.
+Domestic leagues like La Liga in Spain and the Premier League in England are due to finish in July, allowing the possibility for European competitions to resume the following month.